Robaina/submodular_sequence_repset/Readme.md

+# UPDATE (October, 2021)

+In this fork, I have restructured the project.
+Major changes include:

+1) Ported to Python3
+2) New function to get pairwise sequence percent identities from the output file of ```esl-alipid```, which computes identities from a MSA file.
+The old function ```run_psiblast()``` is maintained in the project.
+I made this change to speed up the algorithm, since psiblast takes long time to compute percent identities when querying a large list of sequences.
+3) Code and project refactoring.
+Split the original script into modules.
-# Protein sequence representative set selection using submodular optimization #
+# Protein sequence representative set selection using submodular optimization

 This script selects a representative set of protein or DNA sequences from a larger set using submodular optimization.
 See [this manuscript](https://doi.org/10.1101/051201) for more information.